Last Updated on June 26, 2025 by George Pavlopoulos

-If you already own a laptop or desktop, the cost to start a blog is less than 90 euros per year.
+If you already own a laptop or desktop, the annual cost to start a blog is less than 100 euros.
 It can actually be even less, depending on your blogging niche.

 After blogging for several years in different languages and platforms, that’s what I’d pay anyway if I were about to start a new blog right now.
 Of course, this doesn’t mean that you would have to pay 90 euros per year forever.
-If your blog starts receiving lots of traffic or discovering things that you need to improve, this price could change.
+If your blog starts receiving a lot of traffic or you discover areas that need improvement, this price may change.
 However, as a beginner blogger, this amount of money will be enough for the first months or even years.

-In this post, I’ll break down the essential costs of how much it costs to start a blog today.
-I’ll try to consider different blogging niches, and I’ll make sure to include some useful tips about blogging.
+In this post, I’ll break down the essential costs of starting a blog today.
+I’ll try to explore different blogging niches and ensure that I include some useful tips about blogging.

 *Some links are affiliate links.